spir0th/keylight/README.md

 And so, this project was made to provide a better support!

 ### How it works
-Instead of accessing the raw hardware, or providing keyboard drivers, or even screw up your system, KeyLight instead uses the way that kernel provides for interacting hardware components (e.g `/sys/class`)
+Instead of providing keyboard drivers, or screw up your system, KeyLight uses the exposed hierarchy hardware made by the Linux kernel in the filesystem.

-But for `keylight-x11`, however, it doesn't even use the kernel's exported hierarchy hardware stuff!
+But for `keylight-x11`, however, it doesn't even use the filesystem!
 Instead, it relies on Xlib APIs (that's why it's written in C) to interact with the X server.

 As for `keylight-wayland`, I haven't found a solution that can interact with Wayland protocols or compositors, but you can use the [tty script](https://github.com/spiroth/keylight/tree/tty) as an alternative instead.